furrz/MP8RE/README.md

 # Mario Party 8 RE and Language Tools

+**Important: Everything in this repository is unofficial - not in any way endorsed by the developers of the games in question.
+All reverse engineering is done from a game for which I own a physical copy.**

 The scripts in this repository can be used to convert Mario Party 8's language data ("mess" files) to and from a more human-readable JSON format.

 Note that these scripts assume the US english-release character set is being used, so some adjustments will be needed for certain accented characters which appear in other language versions to work correctly.

-This tool also seems to work with Mario Party 7 message files, though it's possible that some of the special character mappings will not line up properly.
+This tool also works with Mario Party 7, 6, and 5 message files, though it's possible that some of the special character mappings will not line up properly.
+Mario Party 4's message file format also appears to be rather similar - though not compatible with these tools, they may serve as useful reference.

 ## Usage